ValentinKil/ValentinKil.github.io/_pages/teaching.md

 Lecturer in Mathematics and Statistics at [Balliol College](https://www.balliol.ox.ac.uk)\
 Tutor in Machine Learning at [OPUS](https://oxfordprogram.com)\
-CDT Module: Statistics in AI Module, session on Advanced Prediction-Powered Inference
+CDT Module: Statistics in AI Module, session on Advanced Prediction-Powered Inference with Stefano Cortinovis

 **Year 2024/2025**